spaceybread/Random-Wikipedia/README.md

 # Random-Wikipedia
-A chrome extension that directs to a random wikipedia article
+A Chrome extension that directs to a random wikipedia article

 Instructions to add this to your Chrome brower:
 - head to chrome://extensions/